Learning Greek and Latin - Benefits Anyone Can Enjoy by Studying Classical Languages

 Explore The Foundations Of Western Civilization

-A knowledge of classical languages allows us to understand the real meanings of texts which are foundational to Western philosophy, literature, religion, theatre, and law.
-Greek philosophers such as Plato and Aristotle laid the foundations for all of western philosophy.
-The works of the Greek poet Homer have profoundly influenced western thought and literature.
-And of course, the entire New Testament was written in Greek .
+Knowledge of classical languages allows us to understand the real meanings of texts which are foundational to Western philosophy, literature, religion, theater, and law.
+Greek philosophers such as Plato and Aristotle laid the foundations for all of Western philosophy.
+The works of the Greek poet Homer have profoundly influenced Western thought and literature.
+And of course, the entire Christian New Testament was written in Greek.
 Robert J. Sklenar, Ph.D, serves as associate professor of Roman poetry at the University of Tennessee.
 When I interviewed him, Sklenar emphatically stated that something is always lost through the act of translation, and so to best understand a text, it should be studied as it was written.
 I took Greek primarily to read the New Testament in its original language.
-Through my study, I came to believe that many things said in various English translations of the bible can or should be interpreted differently.
+Through my study, I came to believe that many things said in various English translations of the Christian Bible can or should be interpreted differently.
 The word “fornication”, for example, is a translation of the Greek word “porneia”, which can most literally be translated as “prostitution”.
 “Porneia” was eventually used to refer to other taboo sexual acts, such as adultery or incest.
 The English word “fornication”, however, has come to mean much more than even these extended meanings, denoting any sexual act outside of marriage.
 By studying Greek, I have come to see how faulty meanings have been imposed on this, and many other words, in translation to English.

 Finally, Greek and Latin are both “inflected” languages.
 While I’ll not go into what that means in this article, suffice it to say that it implies that these languages are structurally very different than English.
-Learning either one of these languages forces the English-speaking brain to begin thinking in radically different ways, and this expansion of conceptual frameworks within the brain makes it all the more sharp.
+Learning either one of these languages forces the English-speaking brain to begin thinking in radically different ways, and this expansion of conceptual frameworks within the brain can only make the mind sharper.
 There is an old saying, “use it or lose it”, and perhaps nothing could be truer of our mental abilities.
 The more we exercise our minds (particularly in such novel ways as learning languages that are structured very differently from our original language), the fresher and sharper our minds remain.
 If you want to stay young and increase your mental health, challenge your mind with learning radically new things.
 Greek and Latin are perfect to this end.

 The preceding points have shown that learning Greek and Latin can help us better learn languages that are currently in-demand, better understand English, find deeper or different meanings in a variety of important ancient texts, and keep our minds sharp and healthy.
 So, although they may be technically designated “dead languages”, classical languages can still benefit anyone who studies them in numerous ways.
 And enjoying these benefits is as easy as signing up for classes at a local college (as I did), or taking a class online, or even ordering a Greek or Latin primer off Amazon.com